 (b) Over an agreed period of time not greater than the length of any contract between the utility and the generating facility.

-WAC 480-107-135 Conditions for purchase of electrical power or savings from a utility, a utility's subsidiary or affiliate.
+WAC 480-107-135 Conditions for purchase of resources from a utility, a utility's subsidiary, or affiliate.

+(1) The utility, its subsidiary, or affiliate may participate in the utility's bidding process and the utility may accept bids that will result in the utility owning or having a purchase option in the resource over its expected useful life.
+The utility may also consider repowering its existing resources to meet the resource needs identified in its RFP.
+If the utility reasonably expects any one of these circumstances to occur:

-(1) The utility, its subsidiary or affiliate may participate in the utility's bidding process In these circumstances to occur he solicitation and bidding process will be subject to additional scrutiny by the commission to ensure that no unfair advantage is given to the utility's subsidiary or affiliate.
-Commission scrutiny will ensure that ratepayer interests are protected.
+(a) The solicitation and bidding process will be subject to additional scrutiny by the commission and an independent evaluator, pursuant to WAC 480-107-AAA (Independent evaluator for large resource need or utility or affiliate bid), to ensure that no unfair advantage occurs; and

-(2) As part of its RFP, a utility must include specific notice if it intends to submit a bid or intends to allow its subsidiaries and affiliates to participate in its bidding process.
-The utility must indicate in its RFP how it will ensure that its subsidiary or affiliate, through association with the utility, will not gain an unfair advantage over potential nonaffiliated competitors.
+(b) The utility must provide notice of such circumstances at the time of its RFP filing and as part of its RFP.
+As part of the notice, the utility must describe how it will ensure that the utility, utility’s subsidiary, or affiliate bids will not have an unfair advantage over other bids.

+(2) In the case of the utility considering a repowering in 480-107-135(1) it must submit its repowering project as a bid in the RFP.

-A utility’s disclosure of the contents of an RFP or competing project proposals to its own personnel involved in developing the utility's bid, or to its subsidiary or affiliate prior to such information being made public will be construed to constitute an unfair advantage. to
+(3) A utility must not disclose the contents or results of an RFP or competing project proposals to its own personnel involved in developing the utility's bid, or to any subsidiary or affiliate prior to such information being made public.
+The utility must include in the RFP and notice the methods used to assure that information is controlled and not communicated to its own personnel involved in developing any bid under WAC 480-107-135(1).

-(3) The commission may not allow a utility to recover in its rates all or part of the costs associated with the utility's project, or a subsidiary's or affiliate's project(s), if any unfair advantage was given to any bidder.

 WAC 480-107-145 Filings—Investigations.

 (1) The commission retains the right to examine project proposals as originally submitted by potential developers.
-The utility must keep all documents supplied by project bidders or on their behalf, and all documents created by the utility relating to each bid, for at least seven years from the close of the bidding process, or the conclusion of the utility's next general rate case, whichever is later.
+The utility must keep all documents supplied by project bidders or on their behalf, and all documents created by the utility relating to each bid, for at least seven years from the close of the bidding process, or the conclusion of the utility's general rate case in which the fully-developed project was reviewed for prudence, including any time period allowed for reconsideration or appeal, whichever is later.

-(2) The utility must file with the commission and maintain on file for inspection at its place of business, the current rates, prices and charges established in accordance with this chapter, .
+(2) The utility must file with the commission within 90 days of the conclusion of any RFP process, a summary report of responses including, at a minimum:

+(a) Specific reasons for any project rejected under WAC 480-107-035(6);

+(b) Number of bids received, categorized by technology type;

+(c) Size of bids received, categorized by technology type;

+(d) Number of projects received, categorized by technology type;

+(e) Size of projects received, categorized by technology type;

+(f) Median and average bid price categorized by technology type.
+Categorization should be broad enough to limit the need for confidential designation whenever possible;

+(g) Number of bids received by location, including locations designated as highly impacted communities;

+(h) Number of bids received by bidder type, including women-, minority-, disabled, or veteran-owned businesses;

+(i) Number of projects received, categorized by ownership structures; and

+(j) Number of projects using labor standards identified in RCW 82.08.962 and RCW 82.12.962.